Also known as: hanging leg wipers, leg wipers, bar leg rotations, hanging l-sit wipers

 What is Windshield wipers?

-Windshield wipers are a hard calisthenics core exercise where you hang from a pull-up bar, lift legs into an L-shape and rotate them side-to-side.
-They primarily target the rectus abdominis and obliques while demanding strong grip and shoulder stability.
-Advanced difficulty—progressions recommended for most trainees.
+Windshield wipers are a hard calisthenics move where you hang from a pull-up bar and rotate legs side-to-side from an L-position.
+They primarily target the core and obliques, and also challenge grip and shoulder stability, recommended only for advanced trainees.

 How to Do Windshield wipers